giluis/astray/READMD.md

 ## Example
 For more examples, take a look at the tests folder.
 In general, tests will be more accurate than any future documentation, since they are checked for errors by the compiler, contrary to markdown files.
-There is much more to Astree than this!
+There is much more to Astray than this!
 I'll document it as soon as possible.

 ```rust
 fn main(){